dttctcs/seidr-react/README.md

 Provides the merged `MantineThme` throughout your application.

-#### useSeidrStyles

-Provides styles object throughout your application.

-#### useSeidrDefaultProps

-Provides defaultProps throughout your application.

 ## Concepts

 ### Styling

 **Seidr UI** provides the same StylesAPI as on [Mantine](https://mantine.dev/theming/styles-api/).
 This is a work in progress though.
-It currently works only rudimentary.
+The Interface on `DataGrid` is a WIP.